Treatment for Fibromyalgia

 People who struggle with fibromyalgia know that long-lasting relief is elusive, and every day spent in pain takes a toll on their physical, mental, and emotional well-being.

-If you need effective solutions, Illumma offers comprehensive, holistic ketamine treatment for fibromyalgia at our healing centers in Austin and Bee Cave, Texas.
+If you need effective solutions, Illumma offers comprehensive, holistic ketamine treatment for fibromyalgia at our healing centers in Austin, Texas.
 Dr. Ken Adolph and a team of empathetic infusion specialists use one of today’s most advanced and effective treatments for fibromyalgia, ketamine infusion therapy.
-To learn if you’re a good candidate, call or connect online to schedule a free consultation.
+To learn if you’re a good candidate, call or connect online to schedule a free info call.

 Find Your Light at Illumma